ardaku/lookit/README.md

    [https://www.boost.org/LICENSE_1_0.txt])
  - MIT License, ([LICENSE_MIT.txt] or [https://mit-license.org])

 at your option.
-The files contained within this repository may not be copied, modified, or distributed except according to those terms.
+The files associated with this project may not be copied, modified, or distributed except according to those terms.

 ### Contribution